Skip to main content

 If your employee meets the following criteria they could be eligible to take paid paternity leave.

-be the father of the baby to be born, be married to the mother or in a civil partnership, or be the intended parent (e.g. surrogacy)
+• Be the father of the baby, married to or the partner of the mother, or be the intended parent (e.g. surrogacy)

 How much is statutory paternity pay?